BlaiseLabs/SqliteToGraph/README.md

-# SQLiteToGraph Codebase README

 ## Overview
-SQLiteToGraph is a Python utility for converting SQLite database schemas into graphs.
-This tool allows for the extraction of schema information from a SQLite database, constructs a graph representation of the schema, and finds paths between tables based on foreign key relationships.
+SqliteToGraph is a Python utility for converting Sqlite database schemas into graphs.
+This tool allows for the extraction of schema information from a Sqlite database, constructs a graph representation of the schema, and finds paths between tables based on foreign key relationships.

 ## Features
-- **Schema Extraction**: Retrieves schema details from a SQLite database, including tables, columns, and foreign keys.
+- **Schema Extraction**: Retrieves schema details from a Sqlite database, including tables, columns, and foreign keys.
 - **Graph Construction**: Builds a directed graph where nodes are database tables and edges denote foreign key relationships.
 - **Path Finding**: Identifies all possible paths between two tables in the database schema based on specified foreign key properties.